icons8/lunacy-docs/docs/export_new.md

 6. Choose the export folder.
 7. Once the export is complete, you’ll get an ‘Export completed’ popup with the prompt to open the file location so you can view the resulting exports.

-### Exporting multiple layers or frames
+### Exporting multiple layers

-Exporting multiple items is no different.
+Exporting multiple layers is no different.
 However, when you select multiple layers that already have defined export settings, you will see a **Click `+` to replace mixed content** message in the **Export** tab:

 <embed type="image/svg+xml" alt="export_multiple" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/nDYzbp9wBUOP0S0VUhrykg.svg" width="844" />